Piano Concerto No. 1 (Brahms): Early performances

-The First Serenade, the second Brahms orchestral piece to be played in concert, had its première on 3 March 1860, with success.
-Before that the concerto had been performed three times, a success the third time, 24 March 1859, before the serenade by about a year.

 Publication

-In the summer of 1860 Brahms submitted to the publishers Breitkopf & Härtel five pieces, the Concerto, his first Serenade, two choral works, and "Eight Songs and Romances", Op.
-14. Only the Serenade was accepted.
-The Concerto was rejected based on its bad reception in Leipzig.
+In the summer of 1860 Brahms submitted to the publishers Breitkopf & Härtel five pieces: the concerto, his first serenade, two choral works, and "Eight Songs and Romances" (Op.
+14).
+Only the serenade was accepted.
+The concerto was rejected based on its bad reception in Leipzig.
 No comment was made on the other three pieces.
-Brahms then submitted the four rejected pieces to a Swiss publisher, Melchior Rieter-Biedermann, who accepted them, and later published many other Brahms pieces, including the German Requiem.
+Brahms then submitted the four rejected pieces to a Swiss publisher, Melchior Rieter-Biedermann, who accepted them.
+Rieter-Biedermann later published many other Brahms pieces, including the German Requiem.

 Later performances

 In November 1865 Brahms performed the concerto in Karlsruhe successfully, being "recalled" for more applause.
 A group of "friends of music", some of whom had missed the concert, engaged the orchestra players and organized a "private concert" on Sunday morning at which Brahms's Piano Quartet No. 2 was also performed.
 Brahms wrote to Clara that "The musicians were exceedingly devoted to me, so that the whole affair was most agreeable."

 In 1874 Clara played the solo part in a performance in a Gewandhaus concert in Leipzig, the first performance of the concerto there since the January 1859 débacle.
 Brahms himself was invited by a member of the Gewandhaus Board of Directors and performed the concerto in Leipzig 1 January 1878.
 The concerto "fared only slightly better this time" than it had in 1859.

 Hans von Bülow was a concert pianist and highly regarded conductor.
-He wrote to Brahms in the spring of 1882 "I am to participate in a Rhine Musical festival ... in Aachen ...
+He wrote to Brahms in the spring of 1882 that "I am to participate in a Rhine Musical festival ... in Aachen ...
 I plan to play your D minor [concerto] well, or at least do my best ... with a few days of seclusion to prepare."
 Brahms replied "You ... can be proud of yourself ... to bring to a music festival such a work of ill repute as the D minor concerto."
-It was no secret that von Bülow admired Brahms, having called him the third of the Three Bs.
-In 1881 Brahms finished his second piano concerto.
+It was no secret that von Bülow admired Brahms, having called him "the third of the Three Bs".
+In 1881, Brahms finished his second piano concerto.
 Thereafter von Bülow took concert tours "with both Brahms's piano concertos, sometimes conducting from the keyboard."